Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Proposed Distributed EP Detector

 where $\mathtt{P}(\by|\bx,\bH)$ is the likelihood function with the known channel matrix and $\mathtt{P}(\bx)$ is the prior distribution of $\bx$.
 Given the posterior probability $\mathtt{P}(\bx|\by,\bH)$, the Bayesian MMSE estimate is obtained by

 However, the Bayesian MMSE estimator is not tractable because the marginal posterior probability in (\ref{MMSE_estimate}) involves a high-dimensional integral, which motivates us to develop an advanced method to approximate (\ref{eq4}) effectively.
-The EP algorithm, proposed in \cite{EP_principle}, provides an iterative method to recover the transmitted $\bx$ from the received signal $\by$.
-It is derived from the factor graph with the messages updated and passed between different pairs of nodes that are assumed to follow Gaussian distributions.
-As the Gaussian distribution can be fully characterized by its mean and variance, only the mean and variance need to be calculated and passed.
+Furthermore, different from conventional cellular MIMO systems\cite{EP_detector}, the posterior probability in (\ref{eq4}) has to be rewritten in a distributed way because of the inherent distributed characteristic of cell-free massive MIMO systems, given by